zkrising/Tachi/docs/docs/tachi-server/documents/goal-sub.md

-# User Goal Document
+# Goal Subscription Document

+Goal Subscriptions are stored in `goal-subs`.

-The user goal document represents a user's subscription to a goal.
+The goal subscription document represents a user's subscription to a goal.
+Truly, this is a surprising description.

 !!! warning
 	This does not describe the goal or its criteria,